-Our finding that LTA inhibited Ca2+ flux in platelets led us to hypothesise that an increase of cAMP would occur in platelets upon incubation with LTA, which could be blocked with ginkgolide B. Increased cAMP concentrations attenuate Ca2+ mobilisation, which is necessary for platelet activation.
-In platelets, raised levels of cAMP result in increased levels of phosphorylated vasodilator-stimulated phosphoprotein (VASP)[26].
-Qualitative assessment of VASP phosphorylation was carried out by western blot.
-Samples were prepared that had been pre-treated with ginkgolide B, incubated with LTA and were compared with control samples (Fig. 5A).
-Levels of phosphorylated VASP, shown by the upper band which represents phosphorylation at residue Ser 157[26] were increased in both the positive control (prostacyclin treated) and LTA treated samples indicating a possible role for increased platelet cAMP concentrations in LTA mediated inhibition.
-To confirm that this inhibition occured via PafR, two samples were treated with ginkgolide B and one of these with LTA also.
-In both samples no increase in VASP phosphorylation was observed, demonstrating that VASP phosphorylation resulting from LTA treatment can be blocked by the PafR antagonist.
-Furthermore, supernatant from S. aureus SEJ1 and SEJ1 $\Delta gdpP$ were able to cause VASP phosphorylation.
-Supernatant from S. aureus SEJ1 $\Delta gdpP$ $\Delta ltaS$ was not able to induce phosphorylation, but the effect was restored in supernatant of the complemented strain (Fig. 5A).
-These data provide genetic proof of the role of LTA in VASP phosphorylation.
+LTA Causes Raised cAMP Levels to Cause Inhibition of Platelet Activation upon incubation with LTA, which could be blocked with ginkgolide B. Increased cAMP concentrations attenuate Ca2+ mobilization, which is necessary for platelet activation.
+In platelets, raised levels of cAMP result in increased levels of phosphorylated vasodilator-stimulated phosphoprotein (VASP) [26].
+Qualitative assessment of VASP phosphorylation was carried out by Western blot.
+Samples were prepared that had been pretreated with ginkgolide B, incubated with LTA, and were compared with control samples (Figure 5A).
+Levels of phosphorylated VASP, shown by the upper band which represents phosphorylation at residue Ser 157 [26], were increased in both the positive control (prostacyclin treated) and LTA-treated samples indicating a possible role for increased platelet cAMP concentrations in LTA-mediated inhibition.
+To confirm that this inhibition occurred via PafR, 2 samples were treated with ginkgolide B and one of these with LTA also.
+In both samples no